jessmonsanto/sorsogon-city/README.md

 # sorsogon-city
-This project is made using html css and bootstrap
+This is a bootstrap project